jayanth920/CoutchWatch/README.md

 ## CouchWatch :- Description

-An app that lets you choose movies, and for the movies which are new it lets you go to the movie's official booking page.It also lets you go the official IMDB rating page.
+An app that lets you choose movies, and for the movies which are new it lets you go to the movie's official booking page.
+It also lets you go the official IMDB rating page.

 ## Project Links